Romualdez family

 The Romualdez family is a political family in the Philippines.
-Starting from Trinidad Lopez-Romualdez and Daniel Romualdez Sr. The family reached its peak when Imelda Marcos, a Romualdez through her father, was the First Lady of the Philippines.
+Starting from Trinidad Lopez-Romualdez and Daniel Arcilla Romuáldez.
+The family reached its peak when Imelda Marcos, a Romualdez through her father, was the First Lady of the Philippines.
 It also reached its peak during the presidency of Bongbong Marcos.
 The family contains the careers of Daniel Romualdez, Imee Marcos, Norberto Romualdez, and Martin Romualdez.

 Family

-First generation (1875-1920)
+First generation (1875–1920)

-The family started with Trinidad Lopez-Romualdez as the matriarch and Daniel Romualdez Sr as the Patriarch.
+The family started with Trinidad Lopez-Romualdez as the matriarch and Daniel Arcilla Romuáldez as the Patriarch.
 Together, they had three children, including Norberto Romualdez, the Chief Justice of the Supreme Court of the Philippines, Miguel Romualdez, the former Mayor of Manila, and Vicente Romualdez, the former Sheriff of Leyte.
 The family started a coconut business, containing coconuts and abaca.

 Norberto Romualdez became a writer, he also became known as the "favorite son of Leyte."
 He was appointed the assistant attorney of Manila.
 He was one of the "Seven Wise Men" which created the 1935 Philippine Constitution.
 In 1920, Miguel Romualdez was elected as the 6th Mayor of Manila.
 In 1938, Norberto Romualdez was also elected as a representative for Leyte's 4th congressional district.

-Second generation (1920-1935)
+Second generation (1920–1935)

 The son of Miguel Romualdez, Daniel, became the Speaker of the House of Representatives of the Philippines.
 He married Paz Gueco, the aunt of Ninoy Aquino.
 Another one of Miguel's sons, Eduardo Romualdez, became the secretary of Finance from 1966 to 1970.
 After, he was appointed Ambassador of the Philippines to the United States from 1971 to 1982.
 Another son, Alberto Romualdez Sr., was elected the Secretary General of the World Medical Association from 1965 to 1973.
 He died in November 1986.

 Vicente Romualdez and his wife Remedios Romualdez had six children, one of them Imelda Marcos, born on July 2, 1929.
 Vicente Romualdez had several children from another marriage.
 Remedios died eight years later.
 The family of Vicente was excluded from the inner circle of the family, causing the leg to be poor.
 Vicente had another son, Benjamin Romualdez, a former Governor of Leyte.
 Another child was Alita Romualdez Martel, who married an owner of the construction company Martel Brothers.
 Armando Romualdez, another child, gained controversy by the Sandiganbayan for gaining ill-gotten land.
 On November 4, 1941, Norberto Romualdez died.